everythingeverywhere/pivinstall/README.md

 7. If you are ready to run the script
     - Enter `sh pivinstal.sh`

 # To verify install of CLI's
+- one by one
 `pks --version`
 `cf -v`
 `fly -v`